fromtheboonies/jesse-schauer.github.io/_posts/2025-06-30-mysql-mariadb-migration.md

 ---

 *Want to swap stories or ask questions about your own legacy migration?
-Feel free to connect with me on connect with me on [LinkedIn](https://linkedin.com/in/jesse-schauer)*
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/jesse-schauer)*